 - Admitting diagnosis

 - Summarization of the important facts regarding the case acts as the most essential part of the case report and must describe the case in such a manner as to convey to the BCOS Credentials Committee the vital facts regarding the diagnosis, care, end results obtained, etc.

 Case reports must be carefully prepared, as they are subjected to detailed scrutiny.
 Reports should be accurate, well written, diversified, and properly descriptive.
+Copies of electronic medical records are not acceptable.
 If they are not submitted in the format described above, they will be returned to the applicant, resulting in an incomplete file.
 The BCOS Credentials Committee reserves the right to seek additional details for any case it deems necessary.